polpol/mentraOS-lyrics-display/README.md

-Created this simple app to display song lyrics on AR glasses.
+Very simple app to display song lyrics on AR glasses.
 Works with Vuzix 100

 Select a song in MentraOS app.